Sparse grid approximation of nonlinear SPDEs: The Landau--Lifshitz--Gilbert equation: Sparse grid approximation of the parameter-to-solution map

 \subsection{Improved profits and dimension independent convergence}

 In the previous section, we could prove only a dimension-\emph{dependent} convergence.
 This may be attributed to the slow growth of the holomorphy radii $\rho_i \lesssim 2^{\frac{(1-\alpha)\ell(i)}{2}}$.
 Let us consider the setting from Section \ref{sec:holomorphic_regularity_L1_small}, in which we assumed small Wiener processes and a coefficient $\bg$ with small gradient.
 With these modelling assumptions, we proved that the holomorphy radii can be chosen as \eqref{def:rho_L1}.
 This will be sufficient to obtain dimension-\emph{independent} convergence.
+Again we work within the framework described at the beginning of Section \ref{sec:SG}.